-Each year, Christ Church offers a variety of scholarships including academic, music, drama, boarding, general excellence, philanthropic, Old Boys’ Association (OBA) Education Fund and Indigenous.
+Each year, Christ Church offers a variety of scholarships including academic, music, drama, boarding, general excellence, philanthropic, Old Boys’ Association* (OBA) and Indigenous.
 The award of a scholarship is at the discretion of the Principal, and not all scholarships are awarded each year.
 Applicants must be Australian permanent residents or citizens.
-Boys applying for ‘Building Good Men’ (Years 8 to 11), Indigenous (Years 7 to 11) and Philanthropic (Year 7) scholarships are not required to sit the scholarship examination.
+Boys applying for ‘Building Good Men’ (Years 8 to 11), Indigenous (Years 7 to 11), Drama (Year 10) and Philanthropic (Year 7) scholarships are not required to sit the scholarship examination.